koitu/cs348-project/README.md

 install MySql on your computer after that go to the following file and update the password and username with the password and username with your own. after that run the following commands
+   .\init.ps1
+and close the terminal that is opened.

 ### running the project